 Thankfully, her personal battle with cancer turned out to be a successful one.
 It opened her eyes to the important things in life – her family, her friends and the ability to reach out and help other human beings.
 Cancer taught her the value of time, the necessity of loving people, and the realization that death is imminent for us all.

 Post cancer, Marriya is now a mother of two young children.
 In 2017, her family moved to Alaska.
 She started her own law practice, Wright Law.
-After experiencing cancer and having children, Marriya decided to focus on Estate Planning.
-She also maintains her focus on divorce and criminal defense cases because she loves stepping in to help people on their worst days.
+After experiencing divorce (twice) and being a single mom of two young children, Marriya decided to focus her practice on family law (divorce and child custody).
+She also maintains a strong focus on criminal defense cases because she loves stepping in to help people on their worst days.
 Marriya, too, has had those days and she can provide more than legal services – she enjoys instilling hope in her clients through her services.
-She is always honored to walk with clients, guiding them and protecting them through their own dark times.
+She is always honored to walk with clients, guiding and protecting them through their own dark times.

 On any given day, you’ll find Marriya at the Alaska Club working out in the weight room, or siting at the pool with her kids.
 You might run into her at Walmart, or if it’s Sunday morning, you’ll find her in church.
-She’s a wife, a mom, a survivor, a fighter, a daughter, a believer and... an attorney.
-She would be honored and privileged to step into your circumstances and help you plan for your family in the event of death or incapacitation, or guide you through a divorce, dissolution or criminal charge.
+She’s a mom, a survivor, a fighter, a daughter, a believer and... an attorney.
+She would be honored and privileged to step into your circumstances and guide you through a divorce, an ugly custody battle, and/or criminal charges.